 The Code was adopted by the WHA in 1981 with the key purpose of ending the unethical marketing of baby foods.
-It is a critically important safeguard for infant survival that protects parents‘ rights to make free and informed decisions about infant and young child feeding.
-The obligation of States parties to implement the Code and the companies‘ obligations to comply with it has been since clarified under the international human rights law as human rights.
-Furthermore, the Independent Review Panel of the UN Seretary-General’s Global Strategy for Women’s, Children’s and Adolescents’ Health (2016-2030) recommends developing a global human rights framework to address harmful marketing of foods for and to children.
+It is a critically important safeguard for infant survival that protects parents‘ rights to make informed decisions about infant and young child feeding free from commercial influence.
+The obligation of States parties to implement the Code and the companies‘ obligations to comply with it has since been clarified under the international human rights law.
+Furthermore, the Independent Review Panel of the UN Secretary-General’s Global Strategy for Women’s, Children’s and Adolescents’ Health (2016-2030) recommends developing a global human rights framework to address harmful marketing of foods for and to children.

-IBFAN’s main concerns about the BMS Call
+IBFAN’s main concerns about the BMS Call to Action:

-- It disregards safeguards to protect public health policy spaces from conflicts of interest, promoting instead commercial lobbying, inappropriate partnerships and commercial ‘education’: The BMS Call asks companies to support the adoption of Code-aligned legislation, with no definition of what this term means.
+- The BMS Call disregards safeguards to protect public health policy spaces from conflicts of interest, promoting instead commercial lobbying, inappropriate partnerships and commercial ‘education’: Companies are asked to support the adoption of Code-aligned legislation, with no definition of what this term means.
 ‘Code-aligned’ can mean ‘formatted vertically to improve readability‘ whereas ‘Code-compliant’ means ‘meeting or in accordance with rules or standard.
 Terminology matters, especially when it comes to the drafting of laws.
-Corporate lobbying is invariably behind the scenes – hidden and powerful – and for over 40 years, the baby food industry has subverted, undermined and interfered with policy making. [iii] It is not credible that companies will now, voluntarily, urge governments to fetter a highly profitable aspect of their business – unless there is a pay-off.
+Corporate lobbying is invariably behind the scenes – hidden and powerful – and for over 40 years, the baby food industry has subverted, undermined and interfered with policy making. [iii][iv] It is not credible that companies will now, voluntarily, urge governments to fetter a highly profitable aspect of their business – unless there is a pay-off.
 The potential for partnerships with governments could be enough to prompt a cleverly written 10-year promise.
-The BMS Call ignores the WHA’s repeated call that the funding and involvement of the baby food industry in infant feeding policy development and programme delivery is an unacceptable conflict of interest – whether or not they are considered to violate the Code.
-Background materials and the Q&A imply that companies that reply positively could gain ‘trust’ and be eligible for partnerships, nutrition initiatives and consumer education.[iv]
+This BMS Call undermines the repeated calls of WHO , UNICEF and the WHA that the funding and involvement of the baby food industry in infant and young child feeding policy development and programme delivery is an unacceptable conflict of interest – whether or not they violate the Code or not.
+A background powerpoint and Q9 of the Q&A explain why companies need the Call and the extra 10 years.
+They also outline the advantages if they respond positively: ‘stronger consumer trust and loyalty’, eligibility for ‘partnerships’ and involvement in nutrition initiatives and ‘consumer education’.[v]

-As said before, IBFAN greatly values its collaboration with UNICEF and WHO in the protection of breastfeeding.
-Both agencies are needed now, more than ever, to guide country responses on the protection of breastfeeding and the host of global threats that children face – not least climate change, new viruses, anti-microbial resistance and non-communicable diseases.
-IBFAN believes that the best tried-and-tested way to protect children from harmful marketing is to help governments with legislation and monitoring.[vii],[viii ],[ix]
+IBFAN values its collaboration with UNICEF and WHO.
+Strong UN agencies focused on advancing human rights and people’s interests are needed now, more than ever, to guide country responses on the host of global threats that children face – not least climate change, new viruses, anti-microbial resistance and harmful marketing.
+The best tried-and-tested way to protect children from such marketing is to help governments adopt effective legislation [viii ],[ix]

 This Call is endorsed by